\\\ updated 2022

-‘Poisoning by ingested dental metals including very high levels of elemental mercury, palladium and nickel, likely to have been caused by an unknown accidental, a knock to the face, which sped up the process of Oral-Electro galvanism over a period of time
+Poisoning by ingesting dental metal vapour including very high levels of inorganic mercury, palladium and nickel, likely to have been caused by an unknown accidental knock to the face, which sped up the process of Oral-Electro galvanism over a period of time

-Chelation is the method of removing certain heavy metals from the bloodstream, used especially in treating lead or mercury poisoning).
+Chelation is the method of removing certain heavy metals from the bloodstream used especially in treating lead or mercury poisoning.

 7 things to know on the first day of diagnosis for a successful chelation